-Торіс Proposed Terms Will the Partners meet the CRC Program eligibility requirements of at least one Australian industry entity and one Australian research organisation?
+Topic Proposed Terms What are the expected levels of investment of each Partner? (cash and in-kind contributions, activity/project involvement, role in decisions) Will the Partners meet the CRC Program eligibility requirements of at least 3 Australian industry entitities and 2 Australian research organisations?
 Do any Partners have minimum investment-return or leverage requirements and, if so, what are they?
 Do these requirements 'fit' with the proposed CRC?
 How will SME engagement be encouraged?
 Via special mechanisms, e.g. SME clubs or consortia, market days, a targeted SME collaboration manager, etc.?
 How flexible is the CRC in terms of admitting new Partners after bid success?
 What are the rules for a Partner to join or exit the CRC once operating?
 How will the CRC manage the early exit of a Partner?
 How will the CRC maintain overall contribution commitments?
 Use the Stage 1 Partner details template to specify the proposed Partners and their planned contributions to the CRC.
 Third Party Will third party contributions be included in the CRC budget?
 Organisations How do these third parties differ from the named Partners?
 How will the CRC ensure third party contributions are made as planned?
 Note: Third party organisations are not required to supply a Partner Declaration or execute a Partners Agreement if successful.
 They may be small contributors, be parties involved for short periods, or be unable to provide a partner declaration.
 Any third party contributions will not be used for eligibility purposes to ensure matching funding to the grant request.
 However, if your CRC application is successful they do count towards your total CRC project value.
 Structure Note: as per clause 10.5 of the CRC Program Grant Opportunity Guidelines , the CRC Entity must be established and governed as an incorporated company, limited by guarantee.
 Who will be members of the CRC Entity?
 If the CRC Entity aligns with ACNC requirements, will the CRC Entity register as a charity?
-Note: the decision to register and operate as a charity or other not-for-profit is up to the individual CRC (that is beyond the scope of the Program Guidelines). Тах What are the expected taxation obligations of the CRC Entity?
+Note: the decision to register and operate as a charity or other not-for-profit is up to the individual CRC (that is beyond the scope of the Program Guidelines).
+Tax What are the expected taxation obligations of the CRC Entity?
 Will the CRC Entity seek income tax exemption in line with taxation law?
 If so, how will this affect the distribution of CRC Entity assets upon wind-up?
 Is this approach consistent with the structure (above) and proposed IP arrangements (below)?
 Will the CRC Entity seek to claim a tax offset through the Research & Development Tax Incentive?
 Note: CRC Program grants are exempt from the clawback adjustment.
-Note: Grants are assessable income for taxation purposes, unless exempted by a taxation law.
-We recommend you seek independent professional advice on your taxation obligations or seek assistance from the Australian Taxation Office .
-We do not provide advice on tax.
-Governance Who will be on the CRC Board?
-GOVERNANCE vino will be on the CNC board: